AyalewGM/showcase/README.md

 ##LT Technical Showcases

+Thank for your review.
+I misunderstood the requirement.

 This is simple console application in Python 3 that displayes photo ids and titles in an album from url  https://jsonplaceholder.typicode.com/photos.

-To run please save file to your folder.
-Then from command line
+To run please save the whole repository to local machine folder.
+Then from command line type

-C:\your-home-folder> cd to-your-folder-containing-photo-album-file
+C:\your-home-folder> cd to-your-folder-containing-repository

-Then type
+Then create viretual enviroment by  excuting

+    python -m venv env

+Once done then activate the env by running the command

+    env\Scripts\activate

+Once activated please install dependencies from pip

+    pip install -r requirements.txt

+Once installed please excute

+  pytest --cov=test

+to run the test.
+To see the result

-C:\your-home-folder> python photo-album.py 2
+  python photo-album.py 2

 This should  give you